Structure and how to test the ATX power supply unit

 5. How to test the ATX power supply unit

-How to do: Supply power to the PSU.
-If the PSU fan is spinning, the PSU is still working.
-On the contrary, the PSU was damaged.
-However, the case of the rotating PSU fan does not guarantee 100% of the PSU to work properly.
-We need to measure the DC voltage generated by the PSU to supply the Desktop mainboard.
+Instructions: Connect power to the PSU.
+Check if the PSU fan is spinning, indicating the PSU is working.
+If the fan is not spinning, the PSU is damaged.
+However, even if the power supply fan is spinning, it does not guarantee that the power supply unit is functioning properly 100%.
+We need to consider the levels of DC voltage that the power supply generates to supply the Desktop motherboard.

 How to test ATX power supply unit